obowersa/obowersa.net/src/content/blog/gitattributes-idp-language.md

 Ultimately regardless of what you use you will get the same result, excluding the directory, path, file, extension (or whatever other git pattern matching you use) from the linguist stats.

-For this example we'll go with vendored, which gives us a .gitattributes file along these lines:
+For this example we'll go with vendored which gives us a .gitattributes file along these lines:
 ```
 nonsense/** linguist-vendored
 ```